 I’m Annie Wright, LMFT and I specialize in something most therapists don’t understand: why driven, ambitious women can build impressive lives that feel genuinely painful to live inside.

-If your marriage feels harder than your career, if you’re reaching for wine by 5 PM more nights than you’d care to admit, if you hear your mother’s critical voice coming out of your own mouth with your children—you’re not broken.
+If your personal relationships feel harder than your professional ones, if you’re reaching for wine by 5 PM more nights than you’d care to admit, if you hear your mother’s critical voice coming out of your own mouth with your children—you’re not broken.
 You’re responding to patterns that made perfect sense once upon a time.

-Through 15,000+ clinical hours with women just like you, and my own journey from using achievement to numb myself, prove my worth, and feel safe to feeling genuinely strong and stable from the inside out with a much healthier relationship to achieving, I’ve learned this: when early experiences teach us that achievement feels safer than closeness, rest, vulnerability, and play, it creates brilliant survival strategies that eventually become beautiful prisons.
+Through 15,000+ clinical hours with women just like you, and my own journey from using achievement as emotional armor to building genuine psychological empowerment, I’ve learned this: when early experiences teach us that achievement feels safer than closeness, rest, vulnerability, and play, it creates brilliant survival strategies that eventually become invisible prisons.